jirkapok/GasPlanner/doc/help.md

 How reserve is calculated?
 Currently only all usable strategy is implemented.

-1. Simple view: Ascent is automatically calculated and is from deepest point.
+1. Simple view: Ascent is automatically calculated from deepest point at end of the planned time.
 In this case the rock bottom is gas needed for proper ascent to the surface.
-2. TODO Complex multilevel dive with or without user segments up to the surface
+2. Complex multilevel dive with or without user defined parts of the profile up to the surface.
+Again we use all available tanks even they aren't used by user.
+Emergency ascent is calculated at end of deepest point, since rest of the profile is considered as decompression ascent.

-  - based on deco and all available gases, even the gases aren't used in any user defined segment - emergency ascent from last deepest point
-- describe how reserve is distributed across multiple tanks
+In case of multiple tanks

+* Consumed gas is extracted in reverse order from last tank up to the first tank
+* Reserve for first tak remains always at least 30 bars
+* For all other tanks, there is no reserve required as technical minimum, until the reserve isn't larger than capacity of the first tank.

 ### Dive way points